Gallbladder & Gallstones

 Symptoms of gallstones

-Between 70% and 80% of gallstones produce no symptoms and are discovered by accident during an imaging test for another health problem.
-There is a 1 to 4% chance each year that a symptom-free gallstone will begin to cause symptoms.
+Between 70 and 80 percent of gallstones produce no symptoms and are discovered by accident during an imaging test for another health problem.
+There is a 1 to 4 percent chance each year that a symptom-free gallstone will begin to cause symptoms.

 The most common cause of symptoms is gallstone migration.
 When gallstones migrate, they can obstruct the gallbladder neck (the narrow portion between the gallbladder and the beginning of the cystic duct), the cystic duct, or the common bile duct.
 The resulting increased pressure inside the gallbladder produces sharp pain in the right upper portion of the abdomen.
 Intermittent episodes of such pain, due to obstruction and spontaneous release (when the gallstone dislodges), are called biliary colic.